 vector-borne diseases, developing better crops with higher productivity, and finding technological means to alleviate the global issue of antibiotic resistance.
 These technologies would be deployed only after conducting the required regulatory studies and addressing ethical, social and moral concerns of communities through deep stakeholder engagement.
 An additional focus of TIGS is also to enhance the capacity of scientists to conduct innovative research in genetics in India.

-TIGS collaborates with both national and international academic partners, including TIGS at the University of California, San Diego (TIGS-UC San Diego).
+TIGS works with both national and international academic organizations, including TIGS at the University of California, San Diego (TIGS-UC San Diego).
 The two TIGS centers work together to train personnel and advance research.

 TIGS was established as a public, non-profit charitable trust in 2017.
 The research operations of TIGS in India are currently housed within a center at the Institute for Stem Cell Science & Regenerative Medicine (inStem), Bangalore.
 This entity, called TIGS-CI (TIGS Center at inStem), began operations in the summer of 2018 and currently engages in basic and applied research in areas such as controlling vector-borne diseases, understanding blood disorders through stem cell research, creating genetic tools for increased crop productivity and studying bacterial antibiotic resistance.
-The mandate of TIGS is also to build capacity in India to conduct the research, through in-house efforts and collaborative partnerships with other scientific establishments in India and abroad.
+TIGS is dedicated to training of young scientists in new genetic technologies, as well as in encouraging and equipping more young people in India to pursue a career in research, through in-house efforts and by working with other scientific establishments in India and abroad.
 In short, TIGS is deeply committed to applying the best science for the benefit of humanity.

 TIGS-CI has a unique advantage, in that it has access to world-class infrastructure at inStem through its location within the Bangalore Life Sciences Cluster (BLiSc), which comprises the National Centre for Biological Sciences (NCBS), the Centre for Cellular and Molecular Platforms (C-CAMP), and inStem.